Africa Cup begins on Saturday in South Africa

 The Africa Cup 2013 It is an unmissable tournament for football lovers.
 Not only for what is seen on the field, but for everything that surrounds the sport itself.
 For a little less than a month, that unknown continent for many is mobilized for the same reason that we are mobilized here: the ball.
 For a few days, daily hardships are mixed with the joy of the most popular game on the planet..
 That makes football wonderful.

 Although there is always the possibility of discovering new figures, the vast majority of the stars of the tournament are already playing in European football.
-But nevertheless, it is a very valuable chance to see them with their national teams, in order to begin to throb what can happen in the World Cup.
+However, it is a very valuable chance to see them with their national teams, in order to begin to throb what can happen in the World Cup.

 Unlike the continental competitions in South America, Europe and Asia, the Africa Cup is held every two years. on the last occasion, the modest Zambia gave the big surprise and was crowned champion in Equatorial Guinea and Gabon, the same country where an entire Zambian squad had lost their lives in a plane crash more than two decades ago.
 The Chipolopolo won the title thanks to their defensive strength and goals from Christopher Katongo.
 A) Yes, they gave the great surprise of the last years.

 That tournament was atypical because they failed to qualify great regional powers like Nigeria, Cameroon, South Africa, Senegal, Egypt and Algeria.
 Instead, Today they will be South Africa again, Nigeria and Algeria, but the Pharaohs will be absent again, The Selected with the most titles in history.